gustavRehnholm/rds-collect2/parser/README.md

 # Parser
 This directory is for all scripts and data that are needed to parse the noise, and inject it with the unrealistic webb traffic

+## Core function
+It sort all web traffic after if it is for validation, testing or training.
+It will first make sure that all

 ## Pre requiste
 To run the code, 3 directories needs to be present.
 Their names is defined in parser.py constants
 * a directory "parsedFiles", where the result will be stored
 * a directory "captures" with log files of all the noise that has been collected
 * a directory "dataset" with the unrealistic webb traffic

+The code it self will also need to be modified:
+* make sure that the host ip address is correct for the noise traffic that one will parse and inject

 ## Data structure
 Bellow will the structure of the directories data be explained.